Top four IIoT advantages for Oil and Gas industry

 Internet of Things allows oil companies to manage their planning, scheduling, and procurement processes.
 In the entire supply chain process, IIoT will help them to analyze and process data from different endpoints to develop useful insights for further process.
 For instance, based on the amount of oil stored in the tanks, an oil refinery can manage and control its procurement procedures.

-IIoT for Oil and Gas Companies:
+IIoT in Oil and Gas Companies:

 Oil and Gas is a vast industry that requires a lot of variables to be managed at once.
 IIoT implementation simplifies the process of monitoring these variables through sensor technology and advanced telemetry.